ekager/ekager.github.io/_posts/2018-07-26-myo-website.markdown

 Generally, you'll have to buy a domain name and then hook up the domain name to point to your free Github address, and then tell you GitHub repo with a created CNAME file.
 A [great tutorial with photos is here](https://hackernoon.com/custom-domain-on-github-pages-tutorial-using-namecheap-7112bf2b8882).

 ## Finally
-You created a great looking website with blog capabilities, congratulations!
+You created a great looking static website with blog capabilities, congratulations! :tada:

 ### Final Thoughts
 You don't *have* to use the text editor at all to continue to write on your blog, you can use the Github UI to add or edit posts.
 If you use both, you'll need to remember to keep your GitHub repo in sync with your local files.
 Pull down changes from the GitHub repo by running `git pull origin master` before editing files locally so you don't lose changes, and remember to push any changes so you can see them with the 3 push steps we talked about above.